+- 1. How many frames are missing from the physical record? - a) Ten or less - (1) Make copies from the microfilm reader. - (2) Insert them into the physical record in the order in which they appear on the microfilm. - (3) Note on the copies the roll and frame number from which the copy was made.

+Example V.A.1.a

-- 1. How many frames are missing from the physical record? - a) Ten or less make copies from the microfilm reader and insert them into the physical record in the order in which they appear on the microfilm.
-Note on the copies the roll and frame number from which the copy was made.
-Example V.A.1.a - b) More than ten make a note and insert it in the physical record in the position the missing records should have been.
-Put the roll and frame numbers of the missing documents on the note. - 2.
-If an entire folder is missing from the record, make a folder for the missing material to be inserted in the physical record in the position in which it appears on the microfilm.
-Follow the guidelines in part 1 of this topic for determining what material to put in the folder. - 3.
-Note missing files and folders on the microfilm reel analysis sheet and on the Files Not Found status sheet (unless already noted).
+- b) More than ten - (1) Make a note. - (2) Insert it in the physical record in the position the missing records should have been. - (3) Put the roll and frame numbers of the missing documents on the note. - 2.
+If an entire folder is missing from the record: - a) Make a folder for the missing material to be inserted in the physical record in the position in which it appears on the microfilm. - b) Follow the guidelines in part 1 of this topic for determining what material to put in the folder.

-4. Any updates to the Files Not Found report should be e-mailed as soon as possible to the project director and the collection director.
+- 3. Note missing files and folders on the microfilm reel analysis sheet and on the Files Not Found status sheet. - 4.
+Any updates to the Files Not Found report should be e-mailed as soon as possible to the project director and the collection director.